JuliaDynamics/ComplexityMeasures.jl/.github/PULL_REQUEST_TEMPLATE/new_entropy_template.md

-# New entropy: [entropy name here]
+# New entropy: [information measure name here]

-## Briefly describe the entropy type
+## Briefly describe the information measure type

 What type of method is this?
-Is it a direct entropy (computes entropy from probabilities that are estimated first), or an indirect estimator (computes entropy without estimating probabilities explicitly)?
+Is it a direct information measure (computes information measure from probabilities that are estimated first), or an indirect estimator (computes information measure without estimating probabilities explicitly)?

 ## Checklist for development (optional)